 Edinburgh Festival (Edinburgh International Festival)

-Featuring 2,600 artists from 40 countries, the Edinburgh Festival, or Edinburgh International Festival, kicks off on 2 August, 2019.
+The Edinburgh Festival, or Edinburgh International Festival, kicks off on 7 August, 2021.
 This year’s programme features some of the best and emerging contemporary artists from around the world.

 Highlights will include a performance of Peter Gynt in a re-invention of the Ibsen classic by David Hare, Tchaikovsky’s opera Eugene Onegin performed by the Komische Oper Berlin, Yang Liping’s version of the Stravinsky masterpiece Rite of Spring, Stephen Fry performing at the festival for the first time in Mythos: A Trilogy, and Sir Ian McKellen marking his 80th birthday by discussing the key points in his illustrious career.